rashid65/ITNE352Project-Group_A12/README.md

 - invalid numbers problems rolls back to the begining of the main menu (im thinking i coukd create a loop only goes once? or a flag while?)
 - The choice sending issue might be from the while loop in client (or a logic error), or it might be from the server side sice it doesn't have a loop to recieve every time (idk just a wild guess). **Must be checked**.
 - list all new headlines **doesnt work changed it to us**
+- Check numbers and characters' errors in options